Pacific Wrecks

 Wartime History

 On January 2, 1945 the Japanese Army 2nd Tank Division ordered a detachment from the 7th Tank Regiment to Urdaneta in anticipation of the U.S. landing at Lingayen Gulf.
-After the landing on January 9, 1945 General Yamashita ordered them to counterattack with one tank company and one motorized infantry battalion in Urdaneta to attack the American beachhead.
-During the night of January 16, 1945 they advanced towards the beachhead but they were ambushed by American anti-tank guns and suffered heavy losses.
+After the American landing on January 9, 1945 2nd Tank Division commander General Yamashita ordered them to counterattack with one tank company and one motorized infantry battalion from Urdaneta to attack the American beachhead.
+During the night of January 16, 1945 they advanced towards the beachhead but were ambushed by U.S. anti-tank guns and suffered heavy losses.

 Battle of Urdaneta

-On January 17, 1945 at dawn the 7th Tank Regiment "Omori Detachment" of nine tanks and 100 men were at Binalonan as an outpost position and rear guard.
-That same morning, the U.S. Army 6th Division, 1st Infantry Regiment attacked their positions supported by M4 Sherman tanks.
-One platoon of 3rd Company ambushed the Sherman tanks on the road to Urdaneta and destroyed two with flank fire.
-But, the platoon was destroyed by other Sherman tanks.
-Other tanks of 3rd Company swung around towards the flank of the Sherman tanks and attacked them.
-The company commander's tank was destroyed by the fire from the Shermans and the Japanese lost all nine of their tanks and most infantry.
-The U.S. suffer 5 killed and 15 wounded.
+On January 17, 1945 at dawn the 7th Tank Regiment "Omori Detachment" of nine tanks and 100 men were an outpost and rear guard at Binalonan.
+At 8:00am the U.S. Army 6th Division, 1st Infantry Regiment supported by M4 Sherman tanks advanced towards Urdaneta.
+Defending were tanks of 3rd Company that were camouflaged in palm trees off the road and waited until the enemy tanks were at close range and destroyed two with flank fire before their positions were revealed and they were hit by other Shermans.
+Other tanks of 3rd Company swung around and attacked from the flank.
+During the engagement, the company commander's tank was destroyed by the Shermans.
+In total, the Japanese lost all nine of their tanks and most infantry.
+The U.S. suffered 5 killed and 15 wounded.

 Urdaneta Museum (Museo de Urdaneta)